python-microscopy/python-microscopy/docs/Installation/Installation.rst

 .. code-block:: bash

+    conda config --append channels anaconda
     conda config --add channels david_baddeley
     conda install python-microscopy

 .. note::

     **Which python version?** We are currently in the process of switching the default install from python 2.7 to python 3.
 As of 2020/8/6 the python 3 packages are not in the above conda channel, but that should change shortly.
 The python2.7 version is better tested, but most of the core functionality now runs on python 3 as well.

 Updating